 Not only is La Crosse a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider La Crosse a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

-The citizens of La Crosse are very well educated compared to the average community in the nation: 35.49% of adults in La Crosse have a bachelor's degree or even advanced degree.
+The population of La Crosse is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.49% of adults in La Crosse have a bachelor's degree or even advanced degree.